 Loyalty Wallet is a pre-built overlay portal that allows customers to sign in easily without friction.
 Customers see the pop-up, click, and they’re signed in.
 Even better: with the Loyalty Wallet, you don’t need IT for implementation.
 You can have a loyalty program integrated into your website in only days (yes, literally days).

 - Identification is at the core of everything you do as a marketer.
-There are many reasons for having a loyalty program, but this is reason enough: a loyalty program is the only consistently effective way to drive identification, allowing you to identify more people, more often.
+There are many reasons for having a loyalty program, but this is reason enough: a loyalty program is the only consistently effective way to drive identification, allowing you to identify more people, more often and enhance personalization efforts and loyalty.

 As a strategy, brute-force marketing is less than effective.
 You can’t just add more and more until your customers relent — nor is that goal.
 That kind of approach is counter-productive, as it often leaves your customers feeling frustrated and annoyed, not appreciated and engaged.
 It also wastes time and resources.

 Instead, consider the cliched but apropos adage of “quality over quantity.”
-Often times, the skill in being a good marketer comes down to your ability to enhance and improve the marketing you’re already doing, thus maximizing its value.
+Often times, the skill in being a good marketer comes down to your ability to enhance and improve the marketing you’re already doing, thus maximizing its value and improving the customer experience.
 Loyalty solutions that are effectively designed and implemented help you achieve this.

 Loyalty programs have a meaningful impact on your customer’s shopping habits.
 Customer loyalty research from Forrester shows that, across multiple customer demographics, loyalty programs influence a wide range of behavior, including: